Covid 19 coronavirus: Recovered Covid-19 New Zealanders experience stigma - 'Like lepers'

 "It should say, 'In the past 14 days', but instead it forces me to say, 'Yes, I've had it', and go through having to explain it all."

-Professional skier Charlie Murray, 22, found out he'd contracted the virus soon after returning from Switzerland on March 16.
+Professional skier Craig Murray, 22, found out he'd contracted the virus soon after returning from Switzerland on March 16.

 He and his girlfriend, who had also just returned from overseas, went straight into self-isolation together on the West Coast of the South Island before they knew they had the virus, and without experiencing any symptoms.